vbotka/rcb/README.md

 [Rsyncrypto](http://rsyncrypto.lingnu.com/) ensures that doing rsync to synchronize the encrypted files to another machine will have only a small impact on rsync's efficiency.

-Installation and configuration tested with https://galaxy.ansible.com/vbotka/rcb/ version 0.2.0 (client Ubuntu 17.04, server FreeBSD 10.3)
+Installation and configuration tested with [Ansible role](https://galaxy.ansible.com/vbotka/rcb/) (client Ubuntu 18.04, server FreeBSD 10.3).

 Documentation is available at [ReadTheDoc](http://rcb.readthedocs.io/).